-- The College began a new strategic planning process in November 2007.
+- The College initiated a strategic planning process in 2008.
 President Benson appointed a 19 member Strategic Planning Committee (SPC) to lead the College through this process.
-The Co-Chairs of the Committee are: P. George Benson (College President), James Deavor (Chair, Chemistry and Biochemistry Department), Amy Thompson McCandless (Dean of the Graduate School), and Sue Sommer-Kresse (Sr. Vice President of Institutional Advancement and Planning).
-The Office of Accountability, Accreditation, Planning, and Assessment (AAPA) was charged with the administrative systems for the strategic planning process. - Organizational meetings of the SPC began in December 2007. - In January 2008, five subcommittees were formed: Environmental Analysis, Competitive Analysis, Focus Groups, SWOT Analysis, and Assessment.
-In February 2008, the Dixie Plantation Subcommittee was added. - The Environmental Analysis Subcommittee conducted an environmental scan. - The Competitive Analysis Subcommittee narrowed an initial list of 81 institutions down to fourteen. - The Focus Group Subcommittee and AAPA conducted 35 focus group meetings with 289 individuals, including students, administrators, business and community leaders, legislators, alumni, faculty, and staff, to solicit ideas for improving the College.
-An online focus group received approximately 100 additional responses. - The SWOT Analysis Subcommittee created a web-based SWOT analysis that provided the 123 identified academic and administrative units from across the campus the opportunity to provide responses and to identify the strengths, weaknesses, threats and opportunities facing the College in the next decade. - In August 2008, the SPC published Bridges to the Future: Interim Report 2008 which provides greater detail on the results and conclusions of the of the subcommittees and may be found at http://strategicplan.cofc.edu/newsletters/ interimreport%20august%202008.pdf - The new strategic objectives at the College of Charleston will be developed across the 2008-2009 academic year as the SPC formulates the new Strategic Plan.
-The focus of these objectives will remain centered on providing high-quality education to a diverse and engaged student body. - Additionally, the work of the subcommittees thus far show clearly that whatever strategic goals and objectives are developed, the College of Charleston must strengthen relationships with all constituent groups and must ensure a campus environment that has a sound technology infrastructure, engaging educational experiences, enhanced learning opportunities, and methods of assessing the effectiveness of its programs and services. - The current fiscal realities in the state and in the nation, present unique strategic challenges, as at its heart our mission is to provide quality education that is not economically beyond the reach of students in the State of South Carolina. - Our institutional goal of improving institutional effectives challenges us to assess what we are doing to determine if it is effective from the student learning point of view, but also that provides programs and services that have a sound financial basis as well.
-The Assessment Subcommittee of the SPC, AAPA, and Institutional Research will play key roles in this assessment. - State and Federal grants and private philanthropy must increase to meet the financial needs of the College without increased state support.
-A capital campaign will be launched in conjunction of the new strategic plan to address College priorities. - In this way, the College will be poised to meet strategic challenges and to address the important goal of educational affordability for all South Carolina students through careful and prudent planning for the future. - Each strategic planning process builds on the previous while seeking to improve the process based upon what was learned in the past. - The new strategic planning process will incorporate elements of past planning. - An assessment and evaluation process will be built into the strategic planning process.
+The Co-Chairs of the Committee are: P. George Benson (College President), James Deavor (Chair, Chemistry and Biochemistry Department), Amy Thompson McCandless (Dean of the Graduate School), and Sue Sommer-Kresse (Sr. Vice President for Strategic Planning).
+The Office of Accountability, Accreditation, Planning, and Assessment (AAPA) was charged with the administrative systems for the strategic planning process. - Five subcommittees were formed: Environmental Analysis, Competitive Analysis, Focus Groups, SWOT Analysis, and Assessment.
+In February 2008, the Dixie Plantation Subcommittee was added. - In August 2008, the SPC published Bridges to the Future: Interim Report 2008 which provide the results and conclusions of the of the subcommittees and may be found at http://strategicplan.cofc.edu/newsletters/ interimreport%20august%202008.pdf - The Draft Umbrella Strategic Plan was developed by the Strategic Planning Committee and distributed to the campus community in December 2008. - Deans developed individual School Strategic Plans in alignment with the institution's umbrella plan and presented these plans to the campus in April/May 2009 - The Draft Umbrella Strategic Plan was revised based on the campus feedback.
+Supporting Goals from campus administrative units were added.
+A Strategic Planning and Budgeting Calendar for 2009-2010 was distributed to the campus in July 2009.
+The Board of Trustees is scheduled to review the final version of the Strategic Plan at its October 2009 meeting. - The three Academic Goals of the College of Charleston are outlined on the website. - The Supporting Goals outline the infrastructure, technology, facilities and support areas required to successfully achieve the Academic Goals - Through the planning and budgeting process all campus units are required to develop goals and strategies that align with and support the Institution's Strategic Plan. - The current fiscal realities in the state and in the nation, present unique strategic challenges, as at its heart our mission is to provide quality education that is not economically beyond the reach of students in the State of South Carolina. - The goal of improving institutional effectiveness requires continuous assessment to ensure high quality student learning outcomes.
+The Assessment Subcommittee of the SPC, AAPA Office, and Office of Institutional Research will play a key role in this assessment. - State and Federal grants and private philanthropy must increase to meet the financial needs of the College without increased state support.
+A capital campaign will be launched in conjunction of the new strategic plan to address College priorities. - The College will be poised to meet strategic challenges and to address the important goal of educational affordability for all South Carolina students through careful and prudent planning for the future. - An annual strategic planning report outlines accomplishments and identifies areas of concerns.
+Assessment reports identified as part of the initial planning will be completed and analyzed to determine progress made and effectiveness of the plan. - The new strategic planning process will incorporate elements of past planning. - An assessment and evaluation process will be built into the strategic planning process. - Annual plans by all campus units will outline strategies to address the Academic Goals of the College.
+These strategies will be tracked and assessed to determine the effectiveness of the plans.
+An annual report will be prepared outlining the accomplishments and areas of concern. - The regular planning and assessment process in place at the College of Charleston also provides a tracking mechanism for key strategic objectives as administrative and academic departments must tie their goals to the overarching goals of the College